The Ultimate Bonefishing Destination: Fanning Island

 Outfitter’s Pricing

-Talk to us at Southflyfisher if you want to travel to Fanning Island.
-We’re in touch with the local operators and can assist.
+Talk to Isolation Outfitters if you want to travel to Fanning Island and Christmas Island.
+They’re in frequent content with the local guides, lodges and operators and can assist with detailed and up-to-date information on flight schedules, accommodation, food, flies and logistics.

 Inclusions